 The Water Pollution Control Act, commonly known as the Clean Water Act (CWA), is the federal program designed to restore and maintain the integrity of the nation's surface waters.
 CWA controls direct discharges to surface waters (e.g., through a pipe) from industrial processes or stormwater systems associated with an industrial activity.
-It also regulates indirect discharges, or discharges to publicly owned treatment works (POTWs), through a public sewer system, by requiring industrial facilities to pretreat their waste before discharging to a public sewer.
-Industrial pollutants from the furniture manufacturing and refinishing industry that might be regulated by CWA include solvents.
+It also regulates indirect discharges, or discharges to POTWs, through a public sewer system, by requiring industrial facilities to pretreat their waste before discharging to a public sewer.
+Industrial pollutants from the textile industry that might be regulated by CWA include solvents, heavy metals, and alkaline wastes.